script-development/RT-CV/README.md

 ## Quickly start hacking:

 Only requires GoLang:
-_note that this uses an in memory database that resets every time the app restarts_
+_note that this uses an in memory database that resets every time the app restarts, the default contents is defined in mock/mock.go_

 ```bash
 USE_TESTING_DB=true go run .